-The Cartography Specialty Group (CSG) of the Association of American Geographers (AAG) is pleased to announce the 2013 Honors Student Paper Competition.
-We invite students to submit abstracts to the competition and to present those papers during the CSG Honors Student Special Session at the 2013 AAG Meeting in Los Angeles, CA (April 9-13, 2013).
+The Cartography Specialty Group (CSG) of the Association of American Geographers (AAG) is pleased to announce the 2015 Honors Student Paper Competition.
+We invite students to submit abstracts to the competition and to present those papers during the CSG Honors Student Special Session at the 2015 AAG Meeting in Chicago, IL (April 21-25th, 2015).

-The CSG Honors Student Paper Competition presents an opportunity to receive feedback on student research from leading scholars within the fields of Cartography and Geovisualization.
-Finalists are awarded a full student registration to attend the 2013 AAG Annual Meeting, while the First Place paper is awarded an additional $100 prize and recognized at the awards banquet.
-Finally, finalists are encouraged to expand and refine their papers into full articles for consideration of publication in Cartographic Perspectives (and CP’s $1350 student paper prize)
+The CSG Honors Student Paper Competition presents an opportunity to receive feedback on student research from leading scholars in the fields of Cartography and Geovisualization.
+Participants will receive a set of three reviews, with comments provided to help improve the manuscript for publication.
+Finalists are awarded a full student registration to attend the 2015 AAG Annual Meeting, while the First Place paper is awarded an additional $100 prize and recognized at the awards banquet.
+Finally, finalists are encouraged to expand and refine their papers into full articles for consideration of publication in Cartographic Perspectives (and CP’s $1350 student paper prize); we now have several past competition participants that were successful in publishing their research through this outlet.

-To be considered for the CSG Honors Paper Competition, email your AAG abstract and PIN number to Robert Roth (firstname.lastname@example.org) by NOVEMBER 14th, 2012 (the AAG abstract deadline).
+To be considered for the CSG Honors Paper Competition, email your AAG abstract and PIN number to Stephanie Deitrick (firstname.lastname@example.org) and Robert Roth (email@example.com) by November 5th, 2014 (the AAG abstract deadline).

-To be considered for the CSG Honors Paper Competition, applicants first must register for the 2012 AAG Conference and then upload an abstract of the paper under the Paper Presentation category.
+To be considered for the CSG Honors Paper Competition, applicants first must register for the 2015 AAG Conference and then upload an abstract of the paper under the Paper Presentation category.
 Abstracts should conform to the format required by the AAG.
-Once submitted, the abstract and associated PIN number should be emailed to Robert Roth (email@example.com); abstracts must be submitted electronically by NOVEMBER 14th, 2012.
+Once submitted, the abstract and associated PIN number should be emailed to Stephanie Deitrick (firstname.lastname@example.org) and Robert Roth (email@example.com); abstracts must be submitted electronically by November 5th, 2014.

 Abstracts and written papers are judged by the CSG Awards Committee on originality, potential contribution to the fields of Cartography and Geovisualization, appropriate use of empirical methods, and written composition.
 The oral presentations of papers during the Special Session are judged on professional delivery, organization, clarity, and appropriate use of graphics.
 Judging will take into account the academic level of the student.